dream-19/RecipesWebProject/RecipesStorage/ReadMe.txt

 DELETE http://localhost:8080/recipeStorage/recipes/{recipe_id}/ingredients (delete all the ingredients of a recipe) DELETE http://localhost:8080/recipeStorage/ingredients (delete all the ingredients) GET  http://localhost:8080/recipeStorage/recipes/{recipe_id}/ingredients/count (count the number of ingredients of a recipe)

+A post request for an ingredient must specify
+{
+    "name": "YourIngredientName",
+    "quantity": ingredientQuantity,
+    "unitOfMeasurement": "YourUnitOfMeasurement"
+}

 - for the steps:
 GET http://localhost:8080/recipeStorage/steps (all the steps)